f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab2.rst

        sed -i 's/<h2>A beautiful <span class=\"text-orange\">fictitious<\/span> app that you can trust!<\/h2>/<h2>A beautiful <span class=\"text-orange\">fictitious<\/span> app that you should download!<\/h2>/g' etc/nginx/html/index.html

-8. Once again, let’s check that our changes were made by performing a ``grep`` text search on the ``index.html`` file
+8. Let’s check that our changes were made by performing a ``grep`` text search on the ``index.html`` file

     .. code:: bash